QMTesting/qmtesting.github.io/privacy.md

 ## Last Updated: 2025-05-19

-Welcome to QM Testing, located at [https://qmstesting.com](https://qmstesting.com) (the “Site”).
+Welcome to QMSTesting, located at [https://qmstesting.com](https://qmstesting.com) (the “Site”).
 We acknowledge the significance of online privacy to users of our website.

 This privacy policy governs all content available on the Site and its associated properties.

 This statement also governs our privacy policies with respect to those users of the Site (“Visitors”) who visit or subscribe/register and make use of the Services offered (collectively, “Services”) by the Site.

-References to "us," "our," "we", or "I" in this document pertain to  QM Testing / [https://qmstesting.com](https://qmstesting.com).
+References to "us," "our," "we", or "I" in this document pertain to  QMSTesting / [https://qmstesting.com](https://qmstesting.com).

 This page informs “Visitors” of our policies regarding the collection, use and disclosure of personally identifiable information ("Personal Information") when using our Services.